The Disability Visibility Project is an online community dedicated to creating, sharing, and amplifying disability media and culture.

 She also works as an independent research consultant as part of her side hustle.

-For shorter bios of Alice, go to her Media Kit.
+For headshots and shorter bios of Alice, check out her Media Kit.

 Freelance Audio Producers for the Disability Visibility podcast